tanihu1/Logy-log-analyzer/README.md

 Please fix config file and try again.
 ```

+To check out Logy's error handling yourself, feel free to use the invalid events file:
+`events_configs/events_with_error.txt`

 #### Time complexity considerations

 Since each event must be checked against each log line, most optimizations are made to ensure comparisons are cut short as soon as a condition is not met.

 Further, more extreme time optimization could be achieved through the use of line condition caching.
 But such optimizations would show little to no results in modern computers and would hinder code readability.